BeyGood: Disaster relief and emergency response

-Los Angeles Wildfire Relief

-On January 13, 2025, BeyGood Foundation donated $2.5 million to families affected by the California wildfires.
-The fund is earmarked to aid families in the Altadena and Pasadena area who lost their homes and to churches and community centers to address the immediate needs of those affected by the wildfires.
+BeyGood has contributed to disaster-relief efforts across multiple regions.

+On January 13, 2025, BeyGood established the LA Fire Relief Fund, committing $3.5 million to recovery efforts in Altadena and Pasadena.
+This included more than $3 million in direct cash assistance to over 200 households and $500,000 for local organizations.
+In partnership with Good360, the foundation also distributed more than 13,500 essential items.
+Later in 2025, BeyGood partnered with WalkGood LA to raise approximately $150,000 for Jamaica hurricane relief.

+In 2026, BeyGOOD donated $200,000 to support flooding relief in Indiana, and Beyoncé made a personal $1 million donation through BeyGood for earthquake relief in Colombia.

 Partnerships

 Goodwill

 During the 2013 holiday season, Goodwill Industries and Beyoncé teamed up once again for Beyoncé's second North American leg of The Mrs. Carter Show World Tour.
 This collaboration had a big impact on Goodwill headquarters in 13 communities, where fans were encouraged to #BeyGOOD and support Goodwill's job training and community services.
 The goal was to reduce unemployment and help individuals support themselves and their families.
 Through this partnership, Goodwill collected 27,500 pounds (14 tons) of donated clothes and goods during the previous summer, equivalent to over 800 hours of free on-the-job training at Goodwill career centers.